Expensify/App/docs/articles/new-expensify/expenses-&-payments/pay-an-invoice.md

 4. Click **Add Bank Account** or **Add debit or credit card** to issue payment.
 {% include end-option.html %}

-You can also view all unpaid invoices by searching for the sender’s email or phone number on the left-hand side of the app.
-The invoices waiting for your payment will have a green dot.

 {% include option.html value="mobile" %}
 1. Tap the link in the email or text notification they receive from Expensify.
 2. Tap **Pay**.